ttl2132/bio-minigame/README.md

 My program will be hosted online on Github pages, and will consist of identification minigames (i.e. identifying the parts of a cell, an interactive timed cell cycle game).

 ### Description of the code:
-(It's fine to say you are not sure yet...)
 `kivy`: to run the mobile app

 `numpy`: to randomly generate locs

 Tentative Classes:
 - CellPart
 - CellLabel